Beta Canis Majoris: Nomenclature

 Beta Canis Majoris is the star's Bayer designation, which is Latinized from β Canis Majoris and abbreviated Beta CMa or β CMa.
-The traditional names Mirzam, Al-Murzim or Murzim, derive from the Arabic (مرزم) for 'The Herald', and probably refer to its position, heralding (i.e., rising before) Sirius in the night sky.
+The traditional names Mirzam, Al-Murzim or Murzim, derive from the Arabic (مرزم) for "The Announcer" or "The Herald", and probably refer to its position, because it rises before Sirius in the night sky.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Mirzam for this star.

 In Chinese, 軍市 (Jūn Shì), meaning 'Market for Soldiers', refers to an asterism consisting of β Canis Majoris, Nu3 Canis Majoris, 15 Canis Majoris, Pi Canis Majoris, Omicron1 Canis Majoris and Xi1 Canis Majoris.
 Consequently, β Canis Majoris itself is known as 軍市一 (Jūn Shì yī, the First Star of Market for Soldiers).
 From this Chinese name arose the name Kuen She.

 The Dunhuang Star Chart noted β Canis Majoris as Yeji "Pheasant Cock", though was located about 10 degrees too far north of its correct position.

 Beta Canis Majoris was called Oupo by the people of the Tuamotus.